-This 3-day itinerary is packed with Tudor heritage, historic accommodation and timeless country walks, around an hour’s drive from London
+This three-day break is packed with Tudor heritage, historic accommodation and timeless country walks, around an hour from London

 If you love history, you’ll adore spending a long weekend immersed in the atmospheric castles and stately homes of Sevenoaks District.
 Tales of Tudor lovers, scenic country walks and delicious local food and drink make for a deeply romantic break near London.